CSeq/Overview/README.md

 # <img src="logo.png" width="80"> : A Family of Sequentialization-Based C Verification Tools

 Sequentialization is a technique for the analysis of concurrent programs that exploits verification techniques or tools that were originally designed for sequential programs.
 Sequentialization can be implemented as a code-to-code translation from the concurrent program into a corresponding non-deterministic sequential program that simulates all executions of the original program.
-The sequential program contains both the mapping of the threads in the form of functions, and an encoding of the scheduler, where the non-determinism allows to handle different concurrent schedules collectively.
+The sequential program contains both the mapping of the threads in the form of functions, and an encoding of the scheduler, were the non-determinism allows to handle different concurrent schedules collectively.
 This approach has three main advantages:
 * a code-to-code translation is typically much easier to implement than a full-fledged analysis tool;
 * it allows designers to focus only on the concurrency aspects of programs, delegating all sequential reasoning to an existing target analysis tool;
 * sequentializations can be designed to target multiple backends for sequential program analysis.

 CSeq is a framework that facilitates the development of code-to-code translations for concurrent C programs with POSIX threads based on sequentialization.
 The following are verification tools that have been developed under the CSeq framework.

 ## VeriSmart